 The goal of National Novel Writing Month is to write 50,000 words in a month.
 If you’re like me, for whatever reason, that didn’t happen this year.
 I know I’m not the only one feeling post-NaNo blues.

 Maybe you worked hard, but just couldn’t reach it in time.
 Maybe uncontrollable factors got in the way.
 Maybe you started off great but couldn’t keep up the pace.
 Maybe you didn’t try.

 Sure it doesn’t feel okay…and thanks to NaNo’s little graphs it probably doesn’t look okay either.
 Mine looks like I took a snooze halfway up Everest and froze to death.

 Writing isn’t contained to one month of the year.
 It’s constant.

 So you fluffed November.
+Or July, if you’re participating in CampNaNoWriMo.
 No biggie.
-Another month has begun, and the words written in December matter just as much.
+Another month has begun, and the words written this month matter just as much.
 It takes as long as it takes.

 We’re writers.
 We persevere.